 Qualification of contractors and invitation to bid

 In order to be qualified to participate in the tender each interested supplier must submit, in writing according to above table from article 1.1, evidence of previous relevant experience, including a list of similar equipment recently installed (with the possibility for the Brembo engineers to conduct a “bench marking” visit),.
 As well as evidence of financial standing and statement that bank will be able to provide bank guarantee / surety against order.
-For preconditions like the size of a company, price in EUR, delivery DDP and service from Europe its enough to provide statement that you will fulfill this requirement.
+For preconditions like the size of a company, price in EUR, delivery DDP and service from Europe it is enough to provide statement that you will fulfill this requirement.